ILA Fiscal Policies

 The Finance Committee shall meet in sufficient time prior to the last Executive Board meeting of the current fiscal year in order to incorporate program and operational expenses into the framework of the preliminary budget of the following fiscal year.

-All activities and events sponsored by the Illinois Library Association or groups within the association must be planned as break-even, with the exception of the Legislative Meetups, which may run at a loss.
+All activities and events sponsored by the Illinois Library Association or groups within the association must be planned to have a positive net or break-even with the exception of Legislative Meet Ups and Awards, which may run at a loss.
 Activities that do not comply with this guideline must be approved by the Executive Board.
 Regarding the association's activity priorities, the Finance Committee must also formulate recommendations on the amount of nonrecoverable funds available to the forum managers and committee chairs each year.

 Any unbudgeted expense in excess of $10,000 must be approved by the Executive Board upon recommendation by the Finance Committee.